Home » Recipes » Main Dish Recipes » Poultry » Grilled Boneless Chicken Thighs

 The recipe is just as great for a casual weekend cookout as it is for a weeknight dinner.
 Serve it up with some Southern Potato Salad, a Squash and Cornbread Casserole, lots of Southern Iced Sweet Tea, and a Banana Pudding for dessert!

-• So flavorful!
+• It’s so flavorful!
 The marinade infuses fantastic flavors into the chicken thighs.

-• No oven heat!
-Perfect for hot weather when you want a good meal but don’t want to heat the kitchen.
+• Perfect for hot weather when you want a good meal but don’t want to heat the kitchen.

 All ingredients you'll need to make the recipe.